2022 Internationaux de Strasbourg – Singles

-Angelique Kerber defeated Kaja Juvan in the final, 7–6^{(7–5)}, 6–7^{(0–7)}, 7–6^{(7–5)} to win the singles tennis title at the 2022 Internationaux de Stasborg.
+Angelique Kerber defeated Kaja Juvan in the final, 7–6^{(7–5)}, 6–7^{(0–7)}, 7–6^{(7–5)} to win the singles tennis title at the 2022 Internationaux de Strasbourg.
 It was her 14th WTA Tour singles title.
-The final lasted three hours and 16 minutes.
+The final lasted three hours and 20 minutes.

 Barbora Krejčíková was the reigning champion, but withdrew before the tournament.

 This was Samantha Stosur's final professional appearance in singles; she lost in the first round to Harmony Tan.